Mitcham (SA)

 Table Chart PROFILE FAQ

-Mitcham has a typical household mix, with a lower-than-average median household size
+Mitcham has a typical household mix, with a fairly typical median household size

-Family households constitute 71.2% of all households, including 33.6% couples with children, 26.8% couples without children, and 10.4% single parent families.
-Non-family households account for the remaining 28.8%, with lone person households at 26.4% and group households comprising 1.7%.
-The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.6.
+Family households account for 71.2% of all households, including 33.6% couples with children, 26.8% couples without children, and 10.4% single parent families.
+Non-family households constitute the remaining 28.8%, with lone person households at 26.4% and group households comprising 1.7% of the total.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households